Sequential Condition Evolved Interaction Knowledge Graph for Traditional Chinese Medicine Recommendation: Modeling Approach

 \subsection{Horizontal Condition Module}

 The TCM emphasizes the importance of maintaining a harmonious body structure, as well as considering the patient's overall well-being.
-As symptoms and conditions vary among patients, physicians prescribe individualized treatments.
 Therefore, it is crucial to gain a comprehensive understanding of the patient's core health state.